Patch management

 FAQ

 Windows and Linux.
 On Windows, OS updates and third-party applications are managed via WinGet.
-On Linux, agent-compatible distributions are supported.
+On Linux, compatible distributions and system packages are supported through the agent.

-It is the process of detecting installed applications outside the operating system, mapping them to a trusted provider such as WinGet, deploying updates with control, and verifying the final installed version.
-In Lunixar, this focuses on third-party Windows applications.
+It is the process of detecting installed applications outside the operating system, mapping them to WinGet, checking readiness, deploying updates with control, and verifying the final installed version.
+In Lunixar, this focuses on third-party Windows applications and does not use an automatic Chocolatey fallback.

 Yes.
 The platform lets you review pending patches and decide which to apply per device or group before triggering installation.